Frank3040/Sports-Store-Pipeline/README.md

 5.  **Trigger the Pipeline**
     *   Locate the DAG named `sports_store_pipeline`.
     *   Toggle the switch to **Unpause** the DAG.
-    *   It should run automatically (or you can click the "Trigger DAG" button).
+    *   Click the "Trigger DAG" button.

 6.  **Verify the Data**
     You can connect to the PostgreSQL database to verify the results: